-When it came to the Vietnamese Chamber Music section, the host introduced an original composition, Vũ Khúc '89, which Hoàng Vân composed for the tenor saxophone using melody from an ethnic Thái folk song.
+When it came to the Vietnamese Chamber Music section, the host introduced an original composition, $V\tilde{u}$ Khúc '89, which Hoàng Vân composed for the tenor saxophone using melody from an ethnic Thái folk song.
 Amidst a stepped staccato rhythm punctuated with open spaces as played on the piano, Minh poured out his winding flow of a saccharine motif textured with the full bodied timbre of a tenor saxophone.
 A poetic painting depicting villages surrounded by cascading rice-fields along the gradients of mountainous valleys carved out by rivers; the landscape of the ethnic Thái in the northern uplands of Vietnam.
-In a contrasting display under the Vietnamese Chamber Music section, Minh performed Bài Ca Không Lời, a Light Music piece composed by then rising star composer, Đỗ Hồng Quân, for the alto saxophone and combo band.
+In a contrasting display under the Vietnamese Chamber Music section, Minh performed Bài Ca Không Lòi, a Light Music piece composed by then rising star composer, Đỗ Hồng Quân, for the alto saxophone and combo band.
 With a change of clothes and band, featuring rhythm guitar, drums, keyboards and bass guitar, the opening tone of the piece paralleled the relaxed stage presence of the performers.
-Having jettisoned his jacket and tie for a more laid back look, the sound of Minh's saxophone filled the room with the ambience of a therapeutic chanson without words.
-The saxophone was clearly the singer here, while the able rhythm musicians provided steady layers of tracks to shine the limelight on Minh.
+Having jettisoned his jacket and tie for a more laid back look, the sound of Minh's saxophone was clearly the singer here, while the able rhythm musicians provided steady layers of tracks to shine the limelight on Minh.